-Under regulation 265 of the Road Traffic Code 2000 (WA), a driver of the vehicle must not use a mobile phone while the vehicle is moving, or stationary but not parked, unless
+Under regulation 265 of the Road Traffic Code 2000 (WA), a driver of the vehicle must not use a mobile phone while the vehicle is moving, or stationary but not parked, unless:

-1. the phone is being used to receive a call, or other than a text message, video message, e-mail or similar communication, and the body of the phone is:
+The phone is being used to receive a call, or other than a text message, video message, e-mail or similar communication, and the body of the phone is:

-- secured in a mounting affixed to the vehicle while being so used; or,
+- Secured in a mounting affixed to the vehicle while being so used; or,

-- not secured in a mounting affixed to the vehicle and is not being held by the driver, and the use of the phone does not require the driver, at any time while using it, to press any thing on the body of the phone or otherwise to manipulate any part of the body of the phone;
+- Not secured in a mounting affixed to the vehicle and is not being held by the driver, and the use of the phone does not require the driver, at any time while using it, to press anything on the body of the phone or otherwise to manipulate any part of the body of the phone;

 It must be noted that the word ‘use’ includes holding the phone, enter or place anything into the phone (or send or look at anything that is in the phone), turning the phone on or off; or operate any other function of the phone.